 Our community libraries are now home to tarantulas, mantises, hissing roaches, caterpillars and other amazing bugs.
-Bug Out at the Library fosters curiosity and appreciation for all living things by bringing insect displays to our communities.
-The program emerged from our Pitch-It contest in which library staff propose new service ideas and vote to implement their favorites.
-Families frequently make the bug exhibits their first and last stop during their library visits.
+Bug Out at the Library encourages curiosity and appreciation for all living things by bringing insect displays to our communities.
+The program emerged from our Pitch-It contest where library staff pitch new service ideas and vote to implement our favorites.
+Families frequently make the bug exhibits their first and last stop during their visits, with each offering a chance to delight and pique interest.
 One caregiver shared, "My kid wanted to come to the library just to say hello to the tarantula!"
-Community members of all ages are engaged in learning about bugs, suggesting names, and watching them eat.
+Community members of all ages are engaged in learning about the bugs, suggesting names, and watching them eat.
 In San Carlos, an adult observing harvester ants commented, "Fascinating!
 I learned something new today."